aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 ![image](https://user-images.githubusercontent.com/23423809/69701838-bbd0ef80-10a2-11ea-8173-3e720b0efc69.png)

 3. Wait until you see **Successfully created/updated stack - Fully-Prepared-Dashboard**.
 This should take less than 30 seconds.
-Once complete, you can navigate to the [Cloudwatch Dashboards](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) page where you will see a new dashboard with **Fully-Prepared-Dashboard** in the name.
+Once complete, you can navigate to the [CloudWatch Dashboards](https://console.aws.amazon.com/cloudwatch/home?#dashboards:) page where you will see a new dashboard with **Fully-Prepared-Dashboard** in the name.
 You can use this going forward and modify it as you wish to.

 ![image](https://user-images.githubusercontent.com/23423809/69702002-15d1b500-10a3-11ea-9e4f-86ba53e69054.png)